Can You Shoot Air Guns in Your Yard or Garden?

 Pellets must stay within the limits of your garden.
 If they go beyond the target, you might risk breaking the law.

-Speaking of backdrop, you can use stone, concrete, or wall of solid brick as a backdrop.
-Avoid using wood as a backdrop since it can cause dangerous ricochets, sending pellets back towards the shooter.
+Avoid using wood as a backdrop since it can cause dangerous ricochets, sending pellets back toward the shooter.

-On using stone, or concrete as backdrop when the pellets meet the solid resistance, they are left with scant energy to bounce even a foot or two.
-This helps keep the spent pellets within the boundaries of your garden and keeping you on the right side of law.
+When using stone or concrete as a backdrop, when the pellets meet the solid resistance, they are left with scant energy to bounce even a foot or two.

-If you do not have such solid backdrops, a large paving slab can also get the work done.
 It creates the same effect and can also be carried around.
-You can get them no minimal cost from any garden center or DIY store.
+You can get them at a minimal cost from any garden center or DIY store.

-Thick steels are also excellent choice for backdrops.
-They also come in combined target holders and pellet catchers.
 However, you need to take extra care as the noise coming out of it might annoy your neighbors.

 What Can You Shoot in Your Backyard